k-rns/2020-05-22-WHOI-online/index.md

 The workshop will only be held for 10 people at a time through an online Zoom meeting
 </p>

-This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
-The workshop will only be held for 10 people at a time through an online Zoom meeting

 {% comment %}
 LOCATION
 {% endcomment %}

-This is a course for Woods Hole Oceanographic Institution that will be tought on-line

 {% comment %}